Magnet fishing: Scotland

+Magnet fishing is allowed in Scotland.
+If planning to magnet fish in a scheduled area (including the Canal Network), then the fisher must first obtain a Scheduled Monument Consent from Historic Environment Scotland, and permission from Scottish Canals.
+An official group exists which gives its members permission to magnet fish in a stretch of the Union Canal in Edinburgh, with more locations planned in the future.
+Archaeological or historical finds must be reported to Treasure Trove Scotland.

 United States

-In the US, there are no federal laws restricting metal fishing.
+In the US, no federal laws restrict metal fishing.
 Magnet fishing in state waters without a license is prohibited in South Carolina under the Underwater Antiquities Act.
-In Indiana, magnet fishing is allowed on public waters on DNR properties by permit.
+In Indiana, magnet fishing is allowed on public waters on Department of Natural Resources properties by permit.
 The magnet must be able to be carried and retrieved by hand.
+Certain states have their own regulations pertaining to magnet fishing.

 Popularity

 The hobby has been adopted by celebrities such as English rugby player James Haskell.